austinpursley/latex-acro-py/latex-py-acro.md

 ## Conclusions
-I can take this Acronyms.tex file and plop it into my Overleaf+LaTeX file and optimize it from there.
+I can take this Acronyms.tex file and plop it into my Overleaf+LaTeX project and optimize it from there.
 This script especially becomes handy when you want to combine several different large (200+ entry) acronyms lists floating around.

 This little project also highlights one of the benefits of building LaTeX documents, which is how you can automate the manipulation of plain text inputs.